PathwayAndDataAnalysis/causalpath/wiki/InputFormat.md

 	significant-change-of-mean: There should be sufficient amount of control and test values to detect the significance of change with a t-test.
 Technically there should be more than 3 controls and 3 tests, practically, they should be much more to provide statistical power.
 The threshold-for-data-significance should be used for a p-value threshold, or alternatively, fdr-threshold-for-data-significance should be used for controlling significance at the false discovery rate level.

+	significant-change-of-mean-paired: There should be sufficient amount of control and test values to detect the significance of change with a paired t-test.
+Technically there should be at least 3 controls and 3 tests, practically, they should be much more to provide statistical power.
+The order of control and test value columns indicate the pairing.
+First control column in the parameters file is paired with first test column, second is paired with second, etc. The threshold-for-data-significance should be used for a p-value threshold, or alternatively, fdr-threshold-for-data-significance should be used for controlling significance at the false discovery rate level.

+	signed-p-values: If the dataset has its own calculation of p-values desired to be used directly, then for each comparison, there must be a column in the dataset that has these p-values multiplied with the sign of the change.
+For instance a value -0.001 means downregulation with a p-value of 0.001.
+Don't use 0 and -0 values in the data file with this option.
+Java cannot distinguish between the two.
+Instead, convert 0 values to very small but nonzero values, such as 1e-10 or -1e-10.
+If an FDR control is desired, there are two ways to have it.
+First way is to use unadjusted p-values in the data file and then use the fdr-threshold-for-data-significance parameter to set the desired FDR level.
+Second way is to use adjusted p-values in the data file and use the threshold-for-data-significance parameter to set the FDR level.
+Don't mix these two ways.
+If fdr-threshold-for-data-significance is used over already-adjusted p-values, then the code will apply the Benjamini-Hochberg procedure over those already-adjusted p-values.

 	correlation: There should be one group of values (marked with value-column).
 There must be at least 3 value columns technically, but many more than that practically to have some statistical power for significant correlation.